 The first step is to find or order a pair of high-quality jack stands.
 These are used while working on your vehicle to make sure it doesn’t fall on you.
 They can hold tons of weight (literally), so they are very sturdy.

 Next, get a pair of bike pegs.
-I ordered this set of 4 quite inexpensively, so that I can use the same setup for 2 different bikes, but any pair should do.
+You can get a pair of steel pegs quite inexpensively, so that I can use the same setup for 2 different bikes, but any pair should do.

 Using a wrench, remove the nuts holding the rear tire on, and replace them with the pegs.
 Tighten the pegs securely.